-Please see individual academy websites for the Register of Interests of Local Governing Committee members
+Please see individual academy websites for the Register of Interests of local committee members.

 The Board of Trustee Directors is chaired by The Very Revd Dianna Lynn Gwilliams who can be contacted here.

 Penny Came is the Governance Professional who provides guidance and support to the Trust Board and who can be contacted here.

 The Company Secretary for the Trust Board is Diana Goodhugh, who can be contacted here.

 Trust Board Committees

 The Trustee Directors may establish committees to carry out some of their governance functions which may include making decisions, although any decisions made will be deemed decisions of the Trust Board.
 They are the only people who can form committees.
 The membership and responsibilities of board committees are set out in the committee's terms of reference, which can be found in our governance handbook.

 Currently the committees comprise:

 1. Education - monitoring the effectiveness of educational provision in the Trust.
-The committee Chair is to be determined in November 2021.
+The committee Chair is Mrs Katharine Crouch,

 2. Resources - monitoring how effectively resources including finance and buildings are used to support the Trust’s work.
-The committee Chair is to be determined in November 2021.
+The committee Chair is to be determined shortly.